faisalkhan5/yt-ts-sum-flask/README.md

 ### More information about the backend
 There are four endpoints:
 * `/` (Root Endpoint): It displays a general purpose introductory webpage and also provides links to web summarizer and API information.
-You can go to this point [here](https://ytsum.herokuapp.com/).
+You can go to this point [here](https://yt-ts-sum.herokuapp.com/).
 * `/web/` (Web Summarizer Endpoint): It displays the web version of the summarizer tool.
 The webpage has input elements and a summarize button.
 After clicking summarize, the `API` is called and the response is displayed to the user.
-You can go to this endpoint by directly clicking [here](https://ytsum.herokuapp.com/web/).
+You can go to this endpoint by directly clicking [here] (https://yt-ts-sum.herokuapp.com/web/).
 * `/api/` (API Description Endpoint): The webpage at this endpoint describes basic API information in case you would like to use it.
 Feel free to learn and use our API in your projects.
-You can go to this endpoint by directly clicking [here](https://ytsum.herokuapp.com/api/).
+You can go to this endpoint by directly clicking [here](https://yt-ts-sum.herokuapp.com/api/).
 * `/summarize/` (API Endpoint): This endpoint is for **API purposes only**.
 That is why, the response type of the **`GET Request`** at this endpoint is in JSON format.\
 More details about using our API is written below: